flare-foundation/governance-proposals/FIP/FIP_7.md

 ## 1. Brief Description

 [Flare's FTSO system](https://docs.flare.network/tech/ftso), including its [Scalability upgrade](./FIP_6.md), gathers input from several data providers before producing an outcome, which results in safe values but with a low throughput.
-This proposal introduces FTSO Fast Updates, a protocol that allows a smaller number of randomly-selected data providers to submit a separate stream of updates each block, resulting in a much higher rate.
+This proposal introduces FTSO Fast Updates, a protocol that allows a smaller number of randomly-selected data providers to submit a separate stream of updates in each block, resulting in a much higher rate.
-These "stream values" do not affect the regular FTSO results (henceforth called "anchor values"), which continue to be produced in the same way and at the same rate.
+The values from this separate stream (stream values) do not affect the regular FTSO results (anchor values), which continue to be produced in the same way and at the same rate.

-The downside of the increased throughput is diminished stability of the fast updates, because of the smaller number of data providers participating in each update (typically one).
+The downside of the increased throughput is diminished stability of the fast updates, because a smaller number of data providers, typically one, are participating in each update.
-However, the following reasons limit the extent of this drawback:
+However, the following circumstances limit the extent of this drawback:

-* The providers of each update are randomly selected each block, making it very hard to take advantage of a submission to manipulate prices.
+* The providers of each update are randomly selected in each block, making it very difficult to take advantage of a submission to manipulate prices.
 * Subsequent updates are submitted by different providers and will likely correct any error introduced by previous submissions.
-* Each time an anchor value is produced the fast updates latch to it, correcting any possible previous deviations.
+* Each time an anchor value is produced the fast updates reset to it, correcting any possible previous deviations.

 This proposal rewards fast update submissions from the same FTSO reward pool as submissions of anchor values.
 Since this is a change in the way the current FTSO system works, a governance vote is necessary.